On-demand synthetic monitor executions for CI/CD

 followRedirects

 , the modifications apply to the first request or event that hasn't been referenced by a sequence ID in the API request.
-See examples below.- Any such script changes are for the purpose of on-demand execution only and do not persist thereafter.
+See examples below.

 description